We’re continuing to cut our footprint as we work to lower the coffee industry’s total emissions

 Reducing United Baristas carbon emissions

-In the autumn of 2019 we made significant upgrades to our websites, and amended some of our internal processes to reduce the carbon emissions from the use of our services.
-The changes saw United Baristas move from average, to the top 10% most efficient sites.
-In absolutely terms, we have reduced our carbon emissions per page view between half to two-thirds.
+In the autumn of 2019 we made significant upgrades to our websites and amended some of our internal processes to reduce the carbon emissions from the use of our services.
+The changes saw United Baristas move from average to amongst the most efficient sites in the coffee industry.

-Over the past four years United Baristas have doubled in size each year.
-With these updates we anticipate being able to double in size again, and our carbon footprint to flatline, or even reduce.
+Over the past four years United Baristas has doubled in size each year.
+With these updates we anticipate being able to double in size again – and our total carbon footprint to flatline, or even reduce.

 It’s been another great example for us that what gets measured gets done.
 And we encourage all coffee businesses to calculate their carbon emissions as a critical first step to reducing their emissions.

-Obviously we have a long way to go.
+Obviously both we and the coffee industry have a long way to go.
 United Baristas believes the de-carbonisation of the economy, and particularly the UK’s energy mix, is essential for meeting the the internationally agreed target of a temperature rise of less than 1.5 degrees over pre-industrial levels recommended by the Intergovernmental Panel on Climate Change (IPCC).

-The coffee industry has a special and direct responsibility.
+The coffee industry has a special and direct responsibility for address climate change.
 Coffee’s carbon footprint is considered a ‘high intensity’ and the impacts of climate change both threaten coffee production and the livelihoods of many of the world’s coffee producers.

-United Baristas is working to better identify key points of carbon emissions so that the coffee industry can play its part in reaching the IPCC target.
+United Baristas is working to encourage the coffee industry can play its part in reaching the IPCC target.
+As coffee makers and drinkers, we need to take steps now so that we can ensure that coffee endures forever.